cen4010-fa23-g07/milestone-1/MILESTONE1_RD.md

 6. Source-code Library
     - All essential functions of the software will be avaliable as a C++ source-code library.
     - Usage of all primary functions, including the usage type, equation solving, and history/retreval will be avaliable.

-## Non-Member
+7. Non Registered Member
-    i.
-The system prompts the user to create which allow for the user to save solutions
+    -User is given the option to register for an acccount which would allow for **4.History** to be possible.
+    -User is prompted to input a valid email address and password **(Must meet critera of 1 capital letter,symbols,numbers)**.
+    -User may also have the option to register via google account.

 ## List of non-functional requirements.